pecknigel/learning-resources/tenets.md

 These are tenets to guide and assist you on your way to becoming an accomplished software engineer.

+Use them as they’re useful to you.
+Scan them.
+Take what works for you.
+It’s not intended for all to apply to everyone.

+TMTOWTDI There’s More Than One Way To Do It.

+YMMV Your Mileage May Vary.

 ## It’s Not About How to Code

 Of course that’s involved, but the real skill is in learning to craft software that’s reliable, maintainable, robust and coherent.